 - Go to the

-...on the right of your database to access phpMyAdmin.
+...to the right of your database to find the access link to phpMyAdmin.

 On the database